michsiec/covid19-predictive-analysis/README.md

 ### Polynomial Regression
 In order to perform prediction using machine learning method, I have used **polynomial regression**, which is a form of a linear regression and a special case of multiple linear regression.

-Polynomial regression is a reasonably simple method that tries to estimate the relationship between the independent and dependent variables as an nth degree polynomial.
+Polynomial regression is a reasonably simple method that tries to estimate the relationship between the independent and dependent variables as an n-th degree polynomial.

 The con of this method is that it is highly sensitive to the outliers, however, it has been checked during data cleaning and preparation that no outliers are present in out dataset, hence this method was possible to use.
 The dataset have been split into training and testing set with an 80/20 split, and scaled by using `fit_transform()` function so that it could be eligible for fitting the polynomial regression model.